 Professionally, October was a little quieter, with only one important deadline applying any pressure to how I managed my time.
 I was even permitted to work from home a few days a week to reduce the risk of me catching anything, as coronavirus cases had predictably spiked following the ill-advised decision to lift lockdown restrictions.

 Unfortunately, as seems to happen to me approximately every three months, I was once again fighting for medical care.
-The GP wanted to review my medication despite it being only six months since my previous annual review, the pain clinic hadn’t followed-up with the limited treatment options they had provided, and the hospital hadn’t bothered to contact me at all.
-The chasing, emailing, calling, & going back-and-forth between them all was exhausting, & at it was at this point that I began to seriously consider getting a hysterectomy done privately.
+The chasing, emailing, calling, pleading, & going back-and-forth between all the different clinics I attend was exhausting, & it was at this point that I began to seriously consider getting a hysterectomy done privately as a result.
 I had contacted the local private clinic expressing interest in their service, and from the information provided it seemed that lots of people left struggling like myself opted for the expensive procedure, as they couldn’t obtain the necessary healthcare on the NHS.
-After balancing the books, my husband & I realised that we can just about afford the procedure, but any hopes of buying a house within the next few years would go along with my uterus were we to go through with it.
+After balancing the books, my husband & I realised that we can just about afford the procedure, but any hopes of buying a house within the next few years would go alongside my uterus were we to go through with it.
 It’s a horrible choice to make, & certainly not one someone should ever have to make in a country with alleged universal healthcare, but depending on the responses of the medics in charge of my care, it may be the lesser of two miserable options.
 It should also be said that the hormone injections combined with the patches were unsurprisingly ineffective, and I was still having periods.

 In November a second national lockdown was called, and after some discussion I was permitted to reduce the number of trips I had to take into the office down to once a week.
 Outside of work I had a flurry of medical appointments with various clinics, with the usual frustrations surrounding arrogant doctors & unnecessary bureaucracy which only served to complicate matters.
 There were letters telling me my diagnosis of endometriosis was never confirmed (it was), that I was allergic to painkillers I wanted (I’m not), and that the advisory letter written to my GP wasn’t clear enough in its advice.
 After a strained discourse over the telephone, the GP suggested that instead of trying to manage the pain spikes, we should be trying to manage my baseline chronic pain levels better, reducing the severity of the spikes.
 As such, it was decided that I would try reducing the dose of one medication that I’d been using for several years while introducing a new drug, one which my mother had seriously reacted to in the past.
 While I’ve not been on them for very long at all at this point, the strategy does seem to be working, and I haven’t been hospitalised due to side effects.